 Aside from the danger the vapor has, the solution in the cartridges is dangerous and toxic if swallowed or ingested.
 Swallowing less than half a teaspoon of nicotine can be deadly; symptoms of nicotine poisoning include sweating, dizziness, vomiting, and elevated blood pressure and heart rate.

-Many believe that e-cigarettes will limit the use of traditional cigarettes, but this is not true.
-Research has shown that kids and teens who use e-cigarettes are more likely to smoke traditional cigarettes later on.
-In fact, the use of e-cigarettes actually makes people less likely to quit smoking entirely.
+Many believe that an e-cigarette will limit the use of traditional cigarettes, but this is not true.
+Research has shown that kids and teens who use e-cigarette are more likely to smoke traditional cigarettes later on.
+In fact, the use of e-cigarette actually makes people less likely to quit smoking entirely.

 In fact, 5.6 million of Americans younger than 18 will die early from a smoking-related illness.
 That is about 1 of every 13 Americans aged 17 years or younger who are alive today according to the Centers for Disease Control and Prevention.

 How can parents prevent kids and teens from vaping?